 I like to serve this cake in a cup with fresh raspberries or strawberries.
 This is especially pretty for a little Valentine’s Day celebration.

-A dollop of freshly whipped cream or a small scoop of vanilla ice cream would also be great.
+A dollop of freshly whipped cream or a small scoop of ice cream would also be great.
 My parents taught me how to eat warm chocolate cake with a scoop of cold vanilla ice cream – it’s pretty wonderful!

 While I recommend to let the microwave mug cake cool for ten minutes before eating, I have to admit that I nearly always dig right it.

 Yes, it’s hot.
 But I just can’t resist.

 With just one spoonful, you’ll know exactly why my family loves this gooey chocolate mug cake.
 It’s beautifully moist and gooey, incredibly chocolatey…and pretty darn perfect when you’re already in your pajamas for the evening and that craving for chocolate cake won’t let you go.